synesissoftware/libCLImate.Ruby/examples/flag_and_option_aliases.md

 ```
 libCLImate.Ruby examples
 flag_and_option_aliases.rb 0.0.1
-Illustrates use of libCLImate.Ruby's automatic support for '--help' and '--version'
+Illustrates use of libCLImate.Ruby's specification of flags, options, and aliases

 USAGE: flag_and_option_aliases.rb [ ... flags and options ... ]

 flags/options:

+	-c --verbosity=chatty
+	-v <value>
+	--verbosity=<value>
+		specifies the verbosity
+		where <value> one of:
+			terse
+			quiet
+			silent
+			chatty

 	--help
 		Shows usage and terminates